Oldest Member (character): Fictional biography

 The Oldest Member is not named in the stories.
 He has white hair, white eyebrows and white whiskers, and is a bachelor.
-He appears to be in his seventies or older, since in "The Letter of the Law", he says he went to Oxford with his friend Joseph Poskitt, one of the Wrecking Crew, who are all described as septuagenarians in "Scratch Man".
+He appears to be in his seventies or older, since in "The Letter of the Law", he says he went to university with his friend Joseph Poskitt, one of the Wrecking Crew, who are all described as septuagenarians in "Scratch Man".
 However, the Oldest Member says he attended Cambridge in "The Heel of Achilles".
 In that story, the Oldest Member tells of a time when he was a young man shortly after finishing his college education.
 At that time, he worked as the secretary and caddie of American millionaire Vincent Jopp in Chicago.

 The Oldest Member's fictional golf club is given various names, including Wood Hills, Woodhaven, Marvis Bay, and Manhooset.
 The location of his club varies between England and the United States.
 For example, in "A Woman is Only a Woman", the club is in England and called the Woodhaven Golf Club in the UK version, while it is in the US and called the Manhooset Golf Club in the US version.
 It is called the Marvis Bay Golf and Country Club in the UK version of "Ordeal by Golf", though it is not located in Marvis Bay in the UK version of another story, "The Heart of a Goof".
 Fictional golf clubs other than the Oldest Member's are mentioned, including Goldenville (in "High Stakes"), Squashy Hollow (in "Sleepy Time" and other stories), and Wissahicky Glen, the club to which the Oldest Member belonged when he lived in Chicago in "The Heel of Achilles".

 He usually tells his stories from his favourite chair on the terrace overlooking the ninth green, and insists on using this chair in "The Purification of Rodney Spelvin".
 In "Sundered Hearts", which the Oldest Member narrates on a winter evening, he has a good view of the ninth green from inside the clubhouse in the smoking-room.
 The Oldest Member plays a role in several stories, usually because a fellow golfer came to him for advice.
 The Oldest Member does not hesitate to offer helpful advice, though his suggestions sometimes have mixed results, such as in "The Salvation of George Mackintosh".
 In "Tangled Hearts", when discussing Smallwood Bessemer, who annoyed people by giving too much advice, the Oldest Member says to a friend, "I always advise people never to give advice."